charleskoffler/clprolf/README.md

 TO COMPILE

 The simol compiler is the more direct way to use simol.
 But there are solutions to use simol in java.
-First, we have the simol framework for java developpers.
+First, we have the simol framework for java developers.
 And the translation by hand of simol into java is very easy to do, in java, and we write the simol code as a comment(except in case we want to the source to be shorter).
 You can compile by hand, in this way, or use